Can I have laser hair removal with a sun tan?

-The Soprano Ice Platinum system that we exclusively use at Mayfair Aesthetics Laser & Skin Clinics, bypasses the pigmentation in your skin and uses precise laser wavelengths to only target the pigmentation in the hair follicles while avoiding damage to the surrounding skin, so can safely be used from as little as 1 week after sun exposure.
-This system is CE and FDA approved so you are guaranteed a safe, effective treatment.
+The Soprano Ice Platinum and Titanium systems that we use at Mayfair Aesthetics Laser & Skin Clinics, bypasses the pigmentation in your skin and uses precise laser wavelengths to only target the pigmentation in the hair follicles while avoiding damage to the surrounding skin, so can safely be used from as little as 1 week after sun exposure.
+This system is CE and FDA approved for the safest and most effective treatment.

 Myth 2: You can’t get laser hair removal if you have a tan

 This myth isn’t entirely false.
 You can get laser hair removal with a tan if the laser system you will be receiving treatment with is designed to do this.
-The Soprano Ice Platinum System is safe and effective for tanned skin as settings will be adjusted each time you visit based upon your current skin tone.
+The Soprano Ice Platinum and Titanium Systems are safe and effective for tanned skin as settings will be adjusted each time you visit based upon your current skin tone.
 Typically the darker your skin tone, the longer the treatment will take.
 The same temperature is reached but more time is spent getting there when you are tanned.

 HOWEVER – after tanning, for a few days you will have ‘sun induced inflammation.’
 This is the redness that you experience in your skin after sun tanning.
 It is not possible to introduce any more heat to your skin (ie. laser treatments) until this has completely faded and the normal tanned skin developed.
 We require at least 7 days to pass after significant sun exposure before we will carry out a laser treatment and will not treat you if we can see any sun induced inflammation or evidence of sunburn.
 If you have managed to get sun burned, you will have to wait until the skin has completely healed with no redness or peeling before going ahead with laser treatments, this can take 6 weeks or more so protecting your skin from the Sun’s rays during your course of laser treatments is essential.

-This Soprano Ice Platinum system works by emitting 10 low energy pulses per second that cause heat to gradually and gently build up in the skin, without the pain and skin trauma sometimes associated with traditional high energy ‘shots’ based systems.
+This Soprano Ice Platinum and Titanium systems work by emitting 10 low energy pulses per second that cause heat to gradually and gently build up in the skin, without the pain and skin trauma sometimes associated with traditional high energy ‘shots’ based systems.
 As mentioned previously, many ‘shots’ based laser systems require that you forgo sun exposure completely for 6 weeks prior to treatment so if you are being treated with one of these systems then you would certainly be unable to have laser treatment with a tan which can throw your treatment schedule badly out of sync during summer months.

-Soprano Ice Platinum – Do’s and don’ts in the summer months
+Soprano Ice Platinum/Titanium – Do’s and don’ts in the summer months

 - Avoid sun exposure for 1 week before and after a laser hair removal treatment

-- Wear a good quality factor 30-50spf sunscreen on any areas exposed to daylight, re-apply regularly, especially after swimming and toweling off
+- Wear a good quality factor 30-50spf sunscreen on any areas exposed to daylight, re-apply regularly, especially after swimming and towelling off

 - Monitor your skin closely, get into the shade and / or cover up with a shirt / blouse / sarong if you see or feel your skin beginning to redden or burn